Comparing Open Source Software vs Closed Source Software

 If you have the in-house capabilities and technical expertise to maintain the software, and resources to implement, train and provide support to staff, then open source may be most cost-effective for your organization.
 You should consider, however, the long-term costs of implementation, innovation, providing support, and investing in infrastructure as your company evolves, technology changes, and your needs grow.

-** Update we recenty took a detailed look at the costs of platforms with our post Do You Know The True Cost of Managing a Website?
+We recently took a detailed look at the costs of platforms with our post Do You Know The True Cost of Managing a Website?
 It will help you understand what are the true costs.

 Open software providers are also increasingly charging for extras like add-ons, integration, and additional services, which can negate any cost-saving advantages in some cases.
 In the end, rather than being free, you are still paying for a service with open source software.